 Focus on giving, sharing and helping, without expecting anything in return, not selling or pushing your unwelcome agenda or sales pitch.
 Most people will be thankful for sincere efforts of assistance and will reciprocate the favor in the future by helping or doing business with people they know, like and trust.
 Use business networking to grow positive relationships by planting and nurturing seeds, not quickly picking fruits.

 Set Up a Phone Conversation or In Person Meeting

 If there is a mutual agreement that a follow-up coffee meeting or phone conversation would be beneficial, ask the person to suggest a convenient date, time and place that fits their schedule.

-In addition to following ethical business practices and etiquette, do not violate state or federal laws or company compliance policies regarding telemarketing or sending unsolicited commercial email (UCE), known as spam.
+In addition to following ethical business practices and etiquette, do not violate state or federal laws (CAN-SPAM Act) or company compliance policies regarding telemarketing or sending unsolicited commercial email (UCE), known as spam.

 Receiving a business card is not automatic opt-in permission to add a name to your email list, newsletter or blog subscription.
 Get opt-in approval first.
 If you start sending email solicitations to someone who does not remember meeting you, or signing up, they might report it as spam.